 Nicolas Adolph is the Chairman of the European Association of Payment Service Providers for Merchants and has been since 2005.
 He is also the Manager for Compliance and Association Activities for InterCard AG, Taufkirchen in Munich, Germany.
 In addition to these roles, he is the board member for two esteemed German associations; electronic cash – network operators (BecN e.V.) and ZVT-Host interface users (ZVT-Host e.V.).

-Niki’s career includes 14+ years in senior positions in payments working for both international corporates and start-up organisations.
-Having taken a career break to work on a game reserve in South Africa in 2017, she is now an Ambassador for the EPA, delivering the Women in Paytech initiative, an Ambassador for the Armed Forces Para Snowsports Team and Business Delivery Director for Crypterium, a crypto-currency bank.
-Previous roles include Business Development Director for The Pennies Foundation, Global Sales Director for Western Union, Visa’s Global Sponsorship consumer projects for the London 2012 Olympic Games and European Commercial Director for 3V Transaction Services.
-At 3V, Niki was instrumental in developing and launching Europe’s first prepaid Visa product and Visa open loop co-branded gift cards with eBay, PayPal and bebo.
-Niki has also been involved in the development of mobile payment platforms and services since 2003.
-Prior to joining the Payments industry, Niki held senior positions working for the UK Government on the Millennium Date Change Y2K Programme, Gtech Europe which operates 75% of the world’s Lotteries, delivery and implementation of the Bid for the UK National Lottery for Camelot (twice!).
-And Saatchi & Saatchi Advertising on global accounts.
+Niki’s career includes over 14 years in senior positions in payments working for both international corporates and start-up organisations.
+Having taken a career break to work on a game reserve in South Africa in 2017, she is now an Ambassador for the EPA, delivering the Women in PayTech initiative, an Ambassador for the Armed Forces Para-Snowsports Team and Project Manager, Visa Global Sponsorship responsible for the delivery of the POS network and payments solution for FIFA’s Women’s Football World Cup in France in 2019.
+Previous roles include Business Development Director for The Pennies Foundation, Global Sales Director (Prepaid) for Western Union, Visa’s Global Sponsorship consumer projects for the London 2012 Olympic Games and European Commercial Director for 3V Transaction Services, where she launched Europe’s first prepaid Visa products with eBay, PayPal and bebo.
+Prior to joining the Payments industry, Niki held senior positions working for the UK Government on the Millennium Date Change Y2K Programme, Gtech Europe on European Lotteries and Camelot (twice!) and with Saatchi & Saatchi Advertising on global accounts.

 Nilixa is an experienced regulatory expert who has worked with industry, regulators and legislators to drive changes in the payments ecosystem for a payments landscape that is secure, transparent and inclusive.
 Nilixa is a well know public speaker and Head of Regulatory at the UK Open Banking Implementation Entity.
 Prior to this Nilixa was at the Financial Conduct Authority as the policy lead on all EU payments related matters and in particular the negotiation and transposition of PSD2 .
 Nilixa has worked with the EBA, ECB, European Commission and EU regulators, publishing the EBA Consultation on the Guidelines for an exemption under the RTS and leading work on PSD2 eIDAS certificates.
 Prior to joining the FCA from Barclays in house legal team Nilixa supported various Barclays business units including receivables and trade finance; retail mortgages and cash management.